 What is Savannah’s “Entertainment District”?

 The marketing team at Plant Riverside has dubbed the area an Entertainment District because it’s considered a hub for live music, performances, bars, and restaurants.
-The terms “Plant Riverside District” and “Entertainment District” are used interchangeably.
+The terms “Plant Riverside District” and “Entertainment District” are often used interchangeably.

 Plant Riverside doesn’t have a lock on entertainment in Savannah, though!